 The Simon & Schuster Speakers Bureau can bring authors to your live event.
 For more information or to book an event, contact the Simon & Schuster Speakers Bureau at 1-866-248-3049 or visit our website at www.simonspeakers.com.

-Also available in Margaret K. McElderry Books hardcover and paperback editions
+Also available in a Margaret K. McElderry Books hardcover edition

-Interior design by Debra Sfetsios-Conover
+Book design by Debra Sfetsios-Conover

 The text for this book was set in Minion Pro.